qfpl/blog/content/posts/mtl_motivations.md

 type inference so that you get what you want without having to annotate types) it means that you can only have one MonadWriter constraint in your function and everything needs to have the same log type.
 There are two ways around this which are outside the scope of this article:

 - ClassyMtl style constraints where you defer the concreteness of the error / writer types with classy lenses and prisms.
-See this article for more info: https://carlo-hamalainen.net/2015/07/20/classy-mtl/
+See [this article](https://carlo-hamalainen.net/2015/07/20/classy-mtl/) for more info.
 - Newtyping WriterT/ExceptT/Etc and defining all the instances that are needed again (basically copying and pasting your own MonadWriter with a newtype).
-Obelisk does this here: https://github.com/obsidiansystems/obelisk/blob/develop/lib/route/src/Obelisk/Route/Frontend.hs#L271 wrapping up an event writer (so that obelisk users can still use EventWriter) and creating a specialised SetRoute class for operations on that eventwriter.
+Obelisk does this [here](https://github.com/obsidiansystems/obelisk/blob/develop/lib/route/src/Obelisk/Route/Frontend.hs#L271) wrapping up an event writer (so that obelisk users can still use EventWriter) and creating a specialised SetRoute class for operations on that eventwriter.

 # EventWriterT and EventWriter